tevzek/Nvis3DStandalone/README.md

 7 - Micelanius tab.
 Micelanius functionalities, like randomly scatering neurons and hiding connections for better performance.

 8 - Display tab.
-A tab that shows images send by ROS.
+A tab that shows images send by the designated ROS topic.
 They stack up verticaly.

+9 - Layers.
+This tabs displays the layers, their names and the number of neurons in them.
+It also has the option to simplify a layer, making it a 2d plane, and dinamicaly drawing the neuron inputs on the texture.
+For performance reasons.

+10 - Minimize.
+Hides the currently selected tab.

+11 - Debug output.
+There is global dictionary in the code, and if you and/change elements in it, it is displayed here.
+It exsists for debug purpuses.

+12 - Text input.
+Displays the text send by the designated ROS topic.